Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 2. Use Rights

-The scope and limitations of your right to access and use the Unity Editor and Unity Runtime Offerings may depend on whether you are an Industry Customer and are as set forth in this Section 2.
+The scope and limitations of your right to access and use the Unity Editor and Unity Runtime may depend on whether you are an Industry Customer and are as set forth in this Section 2.
 For clarity, the license grants in Sections 2.1 and 2.2 are primarily for creators creating first-party content (e.g., a game maker making their own games); if that’s not you, rather you’re a service provider, Platform, agency, reseller or otherwise, you may need a separate grant of rights from Unity and/or written authorization.
 Please reach out to your Unity salesperson for partnership opportunities.

 2.1 Unity Editor